RiltonMonte/pacote-processamento-imagem/README.md

-# package_name
+# Processamento-imagem

 Description.
-The package package_name is used to:
+The package Processamento-imagem is used to:
 	-
 	-